Xavi007/Virtual-Mouse/README.md

-# How to setup and run
+# How to setup and run..

   ### Pre-requisites